Why is your child crying?

 Seeking support is an important part of looking after yourself.
 It’s good for you and it’s good for your family.
 Crying in babies and children is one of the most common reasons parents seek professional help.

 You should also see your GP or nurse if you or your partner is crying a lot, or you’re crying without knowing why.
-You might need some help for depression, postnatal depression in birthing mothers or postnatal depression in non-birthing parents.
+You might need help for depression, postnatal depression in birthing mothers or postnatal depression in non-birthing parents.